 Edinburgh Christmas Market

-For the past 21 years in the heart of Edinburgh, the popular Edinburgh Christmas Market has been held in its picturesque setting below the Mound.
+For more than 21 years in the heart of Edinburgh, the popular Edinburgh Christmas Market has been held in its picturesque setting below the Mound.
 The Christmas Market stretches from the Mound, along East Princes Street Gardens Terrace and around the Scott Monument.

 You’ll also find a Scottish Market, Rides & Attractions, Events & Shows, and a Children’s Market with child-friendly festive experiences such as face painting, Christmas Crafts and fun festive children’s shopping.